goalifyplus/docs/administrator-guides/jitsi-video-bridge/README.md

 The [Jitsi Meet project](https://jitsi.org/Projects/JitsiMeet) (Jitsi Video Bridge) is a tried and true bandwidth efficient WebRTC compatible SFU (server based) solution from our gracious FOSS partner, [Jitsi](https://jitsi.org/).

-Through the collaboration arrangement with Jitsi, Rocket.Chat users can enjoy  reliable and robust group video chat, audio chat, and screen sharing experience out of the box.
+Through the collaboration arrangement with Jitsi, Goalify.Chat users can enjoy  reliable and robust group video chat, audio chat, and screen sharing experience out of the box.

 To enable Jitsi: